After the premises of Solomon Beardsley ….

 Joseph died in Market Street, in December 1919, aged 85.

-The two surviving Scattergood daughters, Elizabeth Ann and Matilda Jane, married bothers John Edward and Thomas Herbert Pickworth respectively, both Lincolnshire wheelwrights whose family had moved into Cotmanhay in the 1870‘s.
+Elizabeth Ann and Matilda Jane, married bothers John Edward and Thomas Herbert Pickworth respectively, both Lincolnshire wheelwrights whose family had moved into Cotmanhay in the 1870‘s.

 Adeline then continues the story of this shop ….
 Afterwards the shop was taken by Mrs. S. Beardsley, one side being used for confectionery, the other for under-clothing.